curcu34/hilldiv/README.md

 9.145646 8.686439 7.884177
 ````
 ### div.comp.test()
 Diversity comparison between two or multiple groups of samples.
 If the tree argument is used the test compares phylodiversity values.
+Note that if the number of OTUs and samples is high, computing phylodiversities might require considerable time.

 |Argument|Feature|Type|Notes|
 | ------------- | ------------- | ------------- |------------- |